cosigyn/clanware-bible/content/notes/dgn-justice-policy.md

 * **Blackmail**: Using threats or coercion to obtain money or other assets from another player.
 * **Malicious Distribution**: Sharing malware, exploits, or other harmful files with the intent to cause harm to other players or their devices.
 * **IP grabbing**: Attempting to obtain another player's IP address without their consent.
+* **Sexual Harassment**: Making unwanted sexual advances, comments, or gestures towards another player, or engaging in any other form of unwelcome sexual conduct that creates a hostile or offensive environment.
+This can also include sharing sexually explicit content or engaging in sexual behavior in a virtual space without consent.

 ### Tier 2 - 1 year
 * **Attempted Dox**: Attempting to collect and share personal information about another player without their consent.